nathtiekk/tp/docs/DeveloperGuide.md

     1. Other incorrect delete commands to try: `filter`, `...`<br>
        Expected: Similar to previous.

-2. Viewing policy renewals in a filtered range from the list for a policy that falls after the specified test date and the sd/START_DATE and ed/END_DATE must be later than the current date e.g. 20-04-2025.
+2. Viewing policy renewals in a filtered range from the list for a policy that falls outside the specified test date range.

-    1. Prerequisites: There is at least 1 person in the list who has a policy renewal date that falls after the specified test date.
+    1. Prerequisites: There is at least 1 person in the list who has a policy renewal date that falls outside the specified test date range.

     1. Test case: `filter sd/20-04-2025 ed/20-05-2025`<br>
        Expected: No persons shown, and details are displayed in the status message.